deliveroo/deliveroo.engineering/_posts/2018-09-26-how-to-experiment-rapidly-without-losing-rigour.md

 # delta := how small is the difference we are trying to detect

 install.packages('gsDesign'); require(gsDesign)
+# past data on the variable of interest, from which to estimate the
+# mean and standard deviation of the experimental data we will collect
 data = rnorm(777, mean = 5, sd = 1)

 s = sd(data)
 delta = 0.1

+# calculate the sample size which would be required for the
+# standard design
 n_fixed = power.t.test(n = NULL, delta, s,
                        sig.level = 0.05,
                        power = 0.8,
                        alternative = "two.sided")$n

+# initital gsDesign object with evenly spaced checkpoints,
+# used to calculate the maximum samples we would require
 design = gsDesign(k=3, test.type = 4, alpha = 0.025,
          sfu=sfPower, sfupar = 2, sfl=sfPower,
          sflpar=3, n.fix = n_fixed,   beta = 0.2)

+# the maximum number of samples which would be required for the
+# sequential design
 n_T = tail(design$n.I, 1)

+# checkpoints at which we wish to check the experiment.
+E.g. at 10%
+# 50%, and 100% of the maximum samples
 checkpoints = c(
   ceiling(n_T / 10),
   ceiling(n_T / 2),
   ceiling(n_T)
 )

+# another gsDesign object which has our chosen checkpoints
 gsDesign(k=3, test.type = 4, alpha = 0.025, sfu=sfPower,
          sfupar = 2, sfl=sfPower, sflpar=3, n.fix = n_fixed,
          n.I = checkpoints, beta = 0.2)